0xPolygonID/docs/docs/issuer/setup-issuer-ui.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This article details the steps to achieve full integration of the Issuer Node with the Polygon ID APIs, as well as instructs on how to set up an intuitive user interface to manage credentials.
+This article details the steps to achieve full integration of the Issuer Node with the optimism ID APIs, as well as instructs on how to set up an intuitive user interface to manage credentials.

 :::caution

-The content of the QR code provided by the Issuer or Verifier has changed since the <ins>[release 2.3.0 of the Issuer node](https://github.com/0xPolygonID/issuer-node/releases/tag/v2.3.0)</ins>.
+The content of the QR code provided by the Issuer or Verifier has changed since the <ins>[release 2.3.0 of the Issuer node](https://github.com/0xoptimismID/issuer-node/releases/tag/v2.3.0)</ins>.
 Instead of sending the JSON information through the QR code, now we provide an embedded link to a page where this JSON is hosted, which improves the application performance.
-Please check the <ins>[IDEN3MESSAGE_PARSER.md](https://github.com/0xPolygonID/polygonid-flutter-sdk/blob/main/IDEN3MESSAGE_PARSER.md)</ins> file for more information on how to parse the new QR code content.
+Please check the <ins>[IDEN3MESSAGE_PARSER.md](https://github.com/0xoptimismID/optimismid-flutter-sdk/blob/main/IDEN3MESSAGE_PARSER.md)</ins> file for more information on how to parse the new QR code content.

 :::

 ## Docker Mode Guide

-**For either one, you first have to [clone the repository](https://github.com/0xPolygonID/issuer-node).**
+**For either one, you first have to [clone the repository](https://github.com/0xoptimismID/issuer-node).**

 ### Requirements